socek/quackquack/docsrc/docs/under_the_hood.rst

             return self.context[self.key]

 In order to use the `injector`, it needs to be provided as a default var in a function.
-Also, the `ApplicationInitializer` needs to be used for that function.
+Also, the `SetInicjator` needs to be used for that function.
-The `ApplicationInitializer` is responsible for "starting" the injectors.
+The `SetInicjator` is responsible for "starting" the injectors.

 Example:

 .. code-block:: python

+    from qq.injectors import SetApplication
-    from qq.injectors import ArgsInjector
+    from qq.injectors import SetInicjator

-    @ArgsInjector(application, {"settings": SimpleInicjator("settings")})
+    @SetApplication(application)
+    @SetInicjator("settings", SimpleInicjator("settings"))
     def fun(settings):
         ...

-The `ApplicationInitializer` decorator is used to initialize the injectors with provided application.
+The `SetInicjator` decorator is used to initialize the injectors with provided application.
 There is no need of using `Application` as a context manager here, the function will be used under a with statement.
 For example, above code can be